MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Microsoft.Graph.Beta.Groups.md

 ### [New-MgBetaGroupDriveItemLink](New-MgBetaGroupDriveItemLink.md)
 You can use createLink action to share a driveItem via a sharing link.
-The createLink action will create a new sharing link if the specified link type doesn't already exist for the calling application.\nIf a sharing link of the specified type already exists for the app, the existing sharing link will be returned.
+The createLink action will create a new sharing link if the specified link type doesn't already exist for the calling application.If a sharing link of the specified type already exists for the app, the existing sharing link will be returned.
 DriveItem resources inherit sharing permissions from their ancestors.

 ### [New-MgBetaGroupDriveItemListItemLink](New-MgBetaGroupDriveItemListItemLink.md)
 Create a sharing link for a listItem.
-The createLink action creates a new sharing link if the specified link type doesn't already exist for the calling application.\nIf a sharing link of the specified type already exists for the app, this action will return the existing sharing link. listItem resources inherit sharing permissions from the list the item resides in.
+The createLink action creates a new sharing link if the specified link type doesn't already exist for the calling application.If a sharing link of the specified type already exists for the app, this action will return the existing sharing link. listItem resources inherit sharing permissions from the list the item resides in.

 ### [New-MgBetaGroupDriveItemUploadSession](New-MgBetaGroupDriveItemUploadSession.md)